Erin Hoffmann Harding, J.D.

 Ms. Ann Hastings, M.S.

 Senior Communications Specialist

 Ann Hastings began as senior communications specialist in the Office of Student Affairs in November 2013.
-Ann works collaboratively with Division leadership to enhance the reputation of and build awareness for the Division, promoting its contributions, resources, and services to its various audiences.
+Ann works collaboratively with Division leadership to build awareness for the Division, promoting its contributions, resources, and services to students and other audiences.
 Previously, she served as integrated marketing program director in the Office of Public Affairs and Communications at Notre Dame.
 In this role, she oversaw the communications efforts for interdisciplinary University projects and initiatives, including the development and production of the University’s “What Would You Fight For?” institutional campaign.
 Ms. Hastings was also the inaugural marketing manager for Innovation Park at Notre Dame.
 Prior to joining the University, she was an account supervisor for the global public relations firm Weber Shandwick.
 Ms. Hastings is a 2003 graduate of Notre Dame and holds a master’s in integrated marketing communications from Loyola University Chicago’s Graduate School of Business.

 Ms. Cyndi Troyer, B.S.

 Senior Adminstrative Assistant